yasminasri24/internship-project/README.md

 3. Start Apache & MySQL
 4. Create a database in phpMyAdmin: chatkita
 5. Import the provided .sql file into the database
+6. Put your IP address in the apiConfig.ts file before running this project

 ---